martijndevries/AmesHousingPrices/README.md

 ### Benchmark Model

 As the Benchmark model, I used a simple OLS regression, using 'tot_area' as the single feature and the sale price as the predictor variable.
-This model already performs decently b
+This model already performs decently by itself: the r2-scores on the training and validation data are 0.69 and 0.64, respectively, indicating that 64% of the variance of the model can be explained by the tot_area parameter.
+The validation RMSE is \$47000.
+These are the benchmarks I compare the model against.

+### Model 4

 ## Data Dictionary

-A data dictionary of the features used in the most succesful model (model 4).
+A data dictionary of the features used in the most succesful model, (model 4).
 All features are from the Ames housing data set - 'Feature engineered' indicates that additional processing was done to the columns before inputting them into the model.
 The triple asterisk indicates dummy features (eg. for Basement Quality, there is a 'Bsmt Qual_Po', 'Bsmt Qual_Ex', etc).

 |Feature|Type|Dataset|Description|Encoding Info|
 |---|---|---|---|---|